benleung/hkipo/README.md

 2. `node kernel.js`
 3. Go to http://localhost:8080/

 ## Misc
-Note: This is a Node.js Apps on Heroku.
+Note: This is a Node.js Apps on Heroku